esheldon/fitsio/README.md

     >>> fits.create_table_hdu(dtype=data.dtype)
     >>> fits[-1].write(data)

     # append more rows.
-The fields in data2 should match column in the table.
+The fields in data2 should match columns in the table.
     # missing columns will be filled with zeros
     >>> fits.append(data2)